For a plain text version of this wishlist, please click here.

 - Whirlwind romance that takes place over the course of one day

 - As a hard of hearing author, Meredith is always on the lookout for books featuring d/Deaf/HoH characters, especially written by d/Deaf/HoH authors!

 Alright, let’s get more genre specific…

-My taste here runs a little bit darker.
-(You’re not surprised by this now, right?)
-Really light and fluffy fantasy is probably not for me.
-I love vivid world building and unique magic systems.
+We love fantasy in almost any sub-genre!
+We don’t want to specify too much here, because we want to get ALL your fantasy subs!
+We love vivid world building and unique magic systems.
 Alternate histories are always intriguing.
-Did I mention villains?
-I am open to both low and high fantasy, though I will say that my tastes skew a bit more toward low fantasy and away from epic.
+Gothic fantasy, yes please!
+Did we mention villains?
+We are open to both low and high fantasy, though our tastes skew a bit more toward low fantasy and away from epic.
 We especially gravitate toward darker fantasy.

-I have to tell you that Contemporary Fantasy, specifically, is very high on my wishlist.
-Some of my favorite books of all time fall into this specific subgenre and I would fight someone for the chance to mentor a unique, dark Contemporary Fantasy.
+Contemporary Fantasy, specifically, is very high on our wishlist.
+Some of our favorite books of all time fall into this specific subgenre and we would fight someone for the chance to mentor a unique, dark Contemporary Fantasy.